DabblesWithApps/ez-form/README.md

 or
 * EZFormElement label = new EZFormLabel("Food Name:", context);

-Same goes for buttons and field:
+Same goes for buttons and fields:
 * new EZFormButton("Im a button!", context);
-* new EZFormBField("Field:", context);
+* new EZFormField("Field:", context);